Arkaeriit/ASCminiForth/README.md

 ### Case

-By default, ASCminiForth is case-insensitive.
+By default, SEForth is case-insensitive.
 You can enable case-sensitivity in `amf_config.h`.
 If the case-sensitivity is enabled, the default Forth words can be both upper or lower case.

 ### Strings